-5. The development shall take place in accordance with the agreed programme of archaeological work and the writter approved in writing by the Local Planning Authority under application 15/1430.
+5. The development shall take place in accordance with the agreed programme of archaeological work and the written scheme of investigation which has been submitted and approved in writing by the Local Planning Authority under application 15/1430.

 Reason: To identify and record any features of archaeological interest discovered during the works, in order to mitigate the impact of the works on the archaeological resource.